gitEricsson/Forkify/README.md

 ### Updates

-- Responsive Web design across all devices
+- Responsive Web Design across all Devices
-- Display number of pages between the pagination buttons
+- Display number of Pages between the Pagination buttons
 - Ability to sort search results by duration or number of ingredients
 - Perform ingredient validation in view, before submitting the form
 - Improve recipe ingredient input: separate in multiple fields and allow more than 6 ingredients